haveyoumetmiz/haveyoumetmiz/README.md

 ---

 ### Experience:
-- **Unity Developer Intern at PlatypusBox** (Nov 2024 - Present): Remote internship focusing on Unity development, cloud storage integration, and collaborative game development.
+- **Unity Developer Intern at PlatypusBox** (Nov 2024 - Feb 2025): Remote internship focusing on Unity development, cloud storage integration, and collaborative game development.
 - **Technology Lead at IEDC, CE Poonjar** (Oct 2023 - Present): Leading technical initiatives, mentoring students, and guiding projects that promote innovation and entrepreneurship at the college.

 ---